Skip to main content

-Learn how the net promoter score (NPS) is calculated and what good looks like.
+Learn how the net promoter score (NPS) is calculated, what good looks like and more!

 The Net Promoter Score is a simple, widely used customer-loyalty metric.

 Like Single Question Scores, an NPS is derived from a single, scored question.
-However, instead of an average mean score calculation, Cemplicity uses a different calculation to produce the NPS figure.
+However, instead of an average mean score calculation, NPS uses a different calculation to produce the NPS figure.

 Promoters (score 9-10) are considered loyal enthusiasts who will keep coming back and refer others, fueling growth.